gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/Get-AadrmMigrationUrl.md

 ## DESCRIPTION
 The **Get-AadrmMigrationUrl** cmdlet gets the migration URL for Azure Rights Management.

+You must use PowerShell to get this information; you cannot get the migration URL by using a management portal.

 ## EXAMPLES

 ### Example 1: Get the migration URL